myConsciousness/precondition-validator/README.md

 Using the `Pre-condition Validator` features, you can safely and easily specify preconditions at the start of the process.

+## Benefits

+- No need to write a redundant checking process for preconditions
+- It can be implemented intuitively
+- Tested secure precondition checking process
+- Easy and straightforward

 ## License

 ```